 Based on their individual needs and interests, Gallatin students take courses in graduate programs throughout the University.
-As long as they have met the prerequisites and the program does not limit enrollment to its own students, Gallatin students are eligible to enroll in courses in all the other schools of NYU (except the School of Medicine and the College of Dentistry).
-Many Gallatin students eventually take courses in two or three different NYU graduate schools.
+As long as they have met the prerequisites and the program does not limit enrollment to its own students, Gallatin students are eligible to enroll in courses in all the other graduate schools of NYU (except the School of Medicine and the College of Dentistry).
+Many Gallatin students take courses in several different NYU graduate schools.

-Courses in the acting, dance, design, musical theater writing and film departments at the Tisch School of the Arts are frequently not available to Gallatin students.
-However, it is often possible for students to design a program in these areas utilizing courses in other NYU departments, internships, independent studies, tutorials, private lessons, Tisch Open Arts Curriculum graduate-level courses, and Gallatin elective graduate-level courses.
+Courses in the acting, dance, design, dramatic writing, musical theater writing and film departments at the Tisch School of the Arts are frequently not available to Gallatin students.
+However, it is often possible for students to design a program in these areas utilizing courses in other NYU departments, internships, independent studies, tutorials, private lessons, Tisch Open Arts curriculum graduate-level courses, and Gallatin elective graduate-level courses.
 You can also visit this webpage to learn more about courses that are open to non-Tisch students.